top of page

 Preferred Pronouns: she, her

-Lauren grew up attending Wesley UMC in San Jose.
-She is currently a student at UC Santa Cruz where she is pursuing a double major in biochemistry and psychology.
+Lauren grew up attending Wesley UMC in San Jose, where she has served as the middle school ministry director for the past year.
+She is currently finishing up her last year at UC Santa Cruz where she is pursuing degrees in biochemistry and psychology.
 Lauren has attended JHC as a camper, counselor, and now director.
-For Lauren, JHC was the spark that showed her the restorative power of church, faith, and family.
-As the newest member of the directing team, Lauren hopes to extend that same feeling of love, welcomeness, and acceptance that brought her to JHC to all who serve and attend this camp.
+For her, JHC was the spark that showed her the restorative power of church, faith, and family.
+She looks forward to connecting with and helping the youth explore their faith.
+She loves returning back to this camp, and she hopes to extend that same feeling of love, welcomeness, and acceptance that brought her to JHC to all who serve and attend this camp.

 Contact: laurent.jhc@gmail.com